Shinenite/playground/content/musings/my instagram vibes.md

 - As I said, I like the story format a lot!
 I want to lean into it.
 I’d like to come up with new highlight categories and put my stuff there… a little bit more often?
 	- (brb, I’m gonna post a story right now, honestly!)
 - If I do go on there to Consume content, try to get the more inspiring/good vibe from it rather than the doomscroll there
-- While I plan to document the [[avoidance journey – the intro]] on YouTube, mostly, if I feel really good about it for a while we could do a little cheeky crossposting.
+- While I plan to document the [[avoidance journey/]] on YouTube, mostly, if I feel really good about it for a while we could do a little cheeky crossposting.
 Mayhaps.
 - Gotta share the portfolio on there, man.
 At least as a story.
 THE VERY LEAST.
 	- This place, if I’m feeling bold….

 Will it happen?
 I don’t know!
 Depends.

-I’m leaving it here for now, though.
+# updated Thoughts

+Having posted a bit recently, I also started thinking a bit about how my profile page is very portfolio-y and how I kinda wanna stray away from that.
+Not only because sharing work on Meta is scary because the world is so GenAI focused these days, but also because I think it is important to have different purposes for these spaces.

+I hope I think about it some more later, but at the moment I feel that:
+- although it is a bit intimidating, I will share [[avoidance journey/]] tidbits on instagram, as well
+- having more loose posts on there would be interesting, not just portfolio type things.
+- there is an urge for me to nuke everything I have on there, but I am trying to resist.

+Same as the above heading though.
+Will this happen, I don’t know!
+Depends.

+Stay tuned for more updates on this, maybe.